xichensf/magical/README.md

 TAD boundary information can be easily obatined from HiC profiles or similar experiments.
 We include in our demo a GM12878 HiC-based TAD file including ~6000 domains with median size 400kb for blood context analysis.
   * *TAD file*: a three column matrix with ```chr```, ```left_boundary```, and ```right_boundary```

 In case no proper TAD information or HiC profile is available for the context being studied, another option to use relative distance to TSS (e.g. 500kb) as prior to initally pair peaks and genes.
-A hg38 RefSef file is included in the demo for TSS reference.
+A hg38 RefSeq file is included in the demo for TSS reference.

 A demo (~10mins run):